Blog Archive

 More WGA Another Crossbow “Armed for Combat”

 Another battered WGA Crusader.
 This chap is equipped as the majority of medieval warriors would have been, very simply, with a spear and a shield.
-He is actually better protected then the vast majority, having mail.
+He is actually better protected than the vast majority, having mail.
 In the early period only the highest in society would have been so well equipped.

 I like this guy, he looks like another story to be told.
 His tunic is Citadel the Fang highlighted with its associated colours and washed and glazed with Tyran Blue